About SHARP

 Join SHARP!

 SHARP is the Systematic Health Action Research Program.
 If you are interested in assisting in the SHARP Lab and you are a UConn student or someone who happens to live in our community, then please complete one of these forms.
-We also encourage new students in honors (freshmen or sophomores; perhaps first-semester juniors) to help with ongoing research.
+All the research positions are filled for Fall 2024.
+It is possible that we would accept new students in honors (freshmen or sophomores) to help with ongoing research in Spring 2025.
 We are especially interested in students who could manage three or more credits of work in our lab.

 If you are a potential new graduate student, then please complete this form.

 Does Psychology of the Arts interest you?
-There is an undergraduate writing seminar offered for Fall 2024, see draft syllabus here.
+There is an undergraduate writing seminar offered for Spring 2025, see a draft syllabus here.
 Please complete this form if you want a permission number.
 Note that enrollment is limited to 19 students.

 Funding